Center for Catholic Studies: Center for Catholic Studies

 More than 70 percent of the Center's activities are funded through endowments, annual donations, foundations, and grants.

 Rome Program: The Bernardi Campus

-The Bernardi campus hosts a semester-long experience integrating academic study, cultural engagement, spiritual formation, and community living.
-About 30-35 Catholic Studies students study in Rome each semester.
-About two-thirds of majors and minors will spend a semester in Rome.
+The Bernardi campus hosts a semester-long experience that integrates academic study, cultural engagement, spiritual formation, and community living.
+Approximately 30–35 Catholic Studies students study in Rome each semester, and about two-thirds of the majors and minors will spend a semester there.
 Students take classes at the Angelicum, the Dominican university in Rome where Pope John Paul II earned his doctorate.
 A highlight of the program is Wednesday Community Night, which includes liturgy, dinner, and often a prominent guest.
 The students also study art and architecture, go on guided excursions throughout Italy, and have opportunities to serve the poor in Rome.
-Funded by the Bernardi family in 2000, the Bernardi Campus gives the Catholic Studies Abroad program a permanent residence in Rome.
+Funded by the Bernardi family in 2000, the Bernardi Campus provides the Catholic Studies Abroad program with a permanent residence in Rome.

 Impact on the university, church, and world

 With more than 1,200 alumni, Catholic Studies' students have become leaders in the Church and the world: